kfahn22/three/README.md

 Based on a couple of THREE.js tutorials by Bobby Roe, I recently created a sketch for #WCCChallenge "Earth", with a nod to "Hitchhiker's Guide to the Galaxy" by Douglas Adams.
 You can play with the sketch [here](https://openprocessing.org/sketch/2712156).

 The challenge topic for this week is "Greenhouse."
-I am still working on the sketch, but you can find the current version in the greenhouse folder.
+I am still working on the sketch, but you can find the current version [here](https://openprocessing.org/sketch/2722584).

 TODO:
 Add something inside the greenhouse.